How does an abortion fund work?

 We also provide financial assistance to callers in Charlottesville.

-Our long-term goal is to expand our services to other regions of the state.
-In the meantime, check out our resources page for a list of other abortion funds in Virginia.
+We are in the process of to expanding our services to other regions of the state.
+Residents of Virginia who are located outside of the primary service area are eligible for financial assistance at or above 10 weeks.
+Check out our resources page for a list of other abortion funds in Virginia.

 Who is eligible for assistance?

-You are eligible for assistance if you are a resident of Southwest Virginia who is traveling within or outside of the state of Virginia for an abortion.
-Priority will be given to individuals with the greatest financial need, especially callers who are close to the end of their first trimester.
+You are eligible for financial assistance if you are a resident of Southwest Virginia, or if you are traveling to the state of Virginia for an abortion.
+Virginians who are located outside of the primary service area are eligible for assistance at or above 10 weeks.
+Priority will be given to individuals with the greatest financial need.
 A volunteer will ask you several questions in order to determine your eligibility.

 To apply for assistance, call our toll-free helpline at 1-833-672-2310 and leave a voicemail with your name, phone number, the date and location of your appointment, and the number of weeks in the pregnancy.